top of page

 What is the therapeutic relationship?

-The purpose of a therapeutic relationship is to assist the individual in psychotherapy to change his or her life for the better.
+The purpose of a therapeutic relationship is to assist the individual in therapy to change his or her life for the better.
 Such a relationship is essential, as it is oftentimes the first setting in which the person receiving treatment shares intimate thoughts, beliefs, and emotions regarding the issue(s) in question.
 As such, it is very important that psychotherapist provides a safe, open, and non-judgmental atmosphere where the affected individual can be at ease.
 Trust, respect, and congruence are major components of a good therapeutic relationship.
-Psychotherapists are encouraged to show empathy and genuineness.
+Therapists are encouraged to show empathy and genuineness.
 As with any other social relationship, the therapeutic relationship has boundaries which help to define acceptable and unacceptable behaviors.
 Establishing a therapeutic relationship is a vital step in the recovery process and for the relationship to be productive, trust is key.
 A person seeking a psychotherapist must trust that his or her therapist has the knowledge, skill set, and desire to provide appropriate care.
-Since the balance of power in the therapeutic relationship greatly favors the psychotherapist, a person in treatment must also trust that matters will remain confidential, and that he or she is safe from harm or exploitation at the hands of the psychotherapist.
+Since the balance of power in the therapeutic relationship greatly favors the psychotherapist, a person in treatment must also trust that matters will remain confidential, and that he or she is safe from harm or exploitation at the hands of the therapist.
 Once the therapeutic relationship is formed, an individual in therapy might be more inclined to open up emotionally and provide further details about his or her concerns.
-This, in turn, helps the psychotherapist to better comprehend the affected person’s point of view, feelings, and motives.
-Equipped with a more complete understanding of the situation, the psychotherapist is then able to provide the most appropriate treatment and employ the most effective strategies in order to address the issue.
+This, in turn, helps the therapist to better comprehend the affected person’s point of view, feelings, and motives.
+Equipped with a more complete understanding of the situation, the therapist is then able to provide the most appropriate treatment and employ the most effective strategies in order to address the issue.

 bottom of page